abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 simple contemplation is critical, because our preferences and biases don’t tend to lead us to question in that way.
 We tend to have thoughts like, *What do I prefer?
 What do I want?
 What view do I think is right?*
-Does that support our defilements of greed, hatred and delusion, or does it support Dhamma?
+Does that support our defilements of greed, hatred, and delusion, or does it support Dhamma?
 That’s a question we don’t often ask ourselves.
 But we need to bring it up, not only when we’re watching and investigating the mind during formal meditation, but also during our day-to-day activities.

 What is Dhamma?
 It has many facets, but importantly, Dhamma is that which is aligned with the path leading to the cessation of suffering.
-That’s the whole point of the Buddha’s teachings—to give us the tools to free ourselves from discontent, dissatisfaction and dissonance.
+That’s the whole point of the Buddha’s teachings—to give us the tools to free ourselves from discontent, dissatisfaction, and dissonance.
 When the mind or heart is dissonant, we can see that clearly as we become aligned with Dhamma.
 When the mind and heart are each in tune, we can feel that right away, reflecting to ourselves, *This feels peaceful.
 This feels